-The field of user experience, is blessed (or cursed) with a very wide range of research methods, ranging from tried-and-true methods such as lab-based usability studies to those that have been more recently developed, such as desirability studies (to measure aesthetic appeal).
+The field of user experience has a wide range of research methods available, ranging from tried-and-true methods such as lab-based usability studies to those that have been more recently developed, such as unmoderated online UX assessments.

-You can't use the full set of methods on every project, but most design teams benefit from combining insights from multiple research methods.
+While it's not realistic to use the full set of methods on a given project, nearly all projects would benefit from multiple research methods and from combining insights.
+Unfortunatley many design teams only use one or two methods that they are familiar with.
 The key question is what to do when.
-To better understand when to use which method, it is helpful to realize that they differ along 3 dimensions:
+To better understand when to use which method, it is helpful to view them along a 3-dimensional framework with the following axes:

 - Attitudinal vs. Behavioral